G'day Everyone. Wherever you may be on planet Earth, Welcome to

 I was fully licensed in 1970 when I was 19.
 My age is now 68.
 The

-radio shown above was the FT200 which in the USA was called the Tempo
+radio shown above, with the cover removed, was the Yaesu Musen FT200 which in the USA was called the Tempo

 One, I think.
 I remember that I took out my first bank loan to buy it.

 Along side of it, can be seen a small 3 inch Oscilloscope which I had

 built.
 When I left high school, I went to the Institute of Technology